le0booba/Area_Links/README.md

 ### Performance Optimizations

-1. **Parallel Script Injection** (~45% faster): CSS and content scripts are injected concurrently using `Promise.all()`, significantly reducing initialization time when activating selection mode.

-2. **Link Position Caching**: All link bounding rectangles are pre-calculated once during `mousedown` and cached in memory.
+1. **Link Position Caching**: All link bounding rectangles are pre-calculated once during `mousedown` and cached in memory.
 This eliminates expensive DOM queries during mouse movement, preventing layout thrashing and enabling smooth interaction even on pages with thousands of links.
+This is the most critical optimization for responsiveness.

-3. **RequestAnimationFrame with Batched Updates**: Mouse movement events are batched and processed using `requestAnimationFrame`, ensuring updates happen at optimal 60fps.
+2. **RequestAnimationFrame with Batched Updates**: Mouse movement events are batched and processed using `requestAnimationFrame`, ensuring updates happen at optimal 60fps.
 Multiple rapid mouse movements are consolidated into single render updates, dramatically reducing CPU usage during selection.

-4. **In-Memory Settings Cache** (~15% faster access): Implements an in-memory cache layer that combines sync and local storage settings, reducing storage API calls from 100+ per session to just 1-2.
+3. **In-Memory Settings Cache** (~15% faster access): Implements an in-memory cache layer that combines sync and local storage settings, reducing storage API calls from 100+ per session to just 1-2.
 Settings are loaded once on initialization and served from memory, providing instant access throughout the session with intelligent change tracking for automatic updates.

-5. **Pre-Computed Loop Values** (O(n²) → O(n)): Critical values are extracted before loops to eliminate repeated property lookups, reducing algorithmic complexity from quadratic to linear time for link highlighting operations with 100+ links.
+4. **Set-based History Lookup** (O(1) vs O(n)): Link history is converted to a Set data structure for constant-time lookup operations.
+When processing 100 links against a history of 50 URLs, this reduces operations from 5,000 (array scanning) to just 100 (Set lookups), dramatically improving selection performance.

+5. **CSS Class Toggling**: Link highlighting uses efficient classList manipulation instead of inline style changes.
+This minimizes layout recalculation and reflow operations, ensuring smooth visual feedback even when highlighting hundreds of links simultaneously.

 ### Browser Compatibility
 - Built with **Manifest V3** for modern Chrome extensions